Heat Pump Funding

 Public Sector Decarbonisation Scheme (PSDS)

-The PSDS is a £1billion fund dedicated to heat decarbonisation and capital energy efficiency projects in non-domestic public sector buildings across England.
+The Public Sector Decarbonisation Scheme (PSDS) is a £1 billion fund dedicated to heat decarbonisation and capital energy efficiency projects in non-domestic public sector buildings across England.
 Covering up to 88% of ground source heat pump installation costs, the scheme’s objective is to achieve significant carbon savings within the sector.

 Eligible public sector bodies include: